How to Start Dating Yourself (+ Why You Absolutely Should)

 In reality, self-care is being productive because you’re taking care of the most important aspect of your life: your well-being.
 You’re rejuvenating, healing, resting, and regenerating.

 If we don’t do this, we can burn out pretty quickly and our mental, physical, and emotional health suffers.
 We actually become ineffective and less productive when it comes to our work, hobbies, and passion projects because we simply don’t have the energy or motivation.

 Dating yourself and having date days is a great way to practise self-care, have some fun, and reiterate the deep knowing that you are a priority.

 But how do you make time for dating yourself?

 - Schedule in your date night: In order to make time for yourself, you have to MAKE time for yourself.
-You can’t expect free time to just come and knock on your door; most of the time, you have to schedule in time in your planner (such as this work planner on Amazon).
+You can’t expect free time to just come and knock on your door; most of the time, you have to schedule in time in your planner.
 You don’t necessarily need to schedule in a whole day off (although this is ideal), just set aside an evening a week to take yourself on a little date.

 - Set a regular date in the calendar: If your schedule allows, make dating yourself a monthly or even weekly occurrence.
 Set the same date (for example, the first Friday night of every month) that you have your date night on and stick to it.
 Stand firm and put yourself first.

 - Prioritise yourself: Put yourself first.
 If you don’t want to attend a social event and instead just want to have a pizza and horror movie date by yourself – that’s okay.
 Learning to say ‘no’ to events, people, and situations we don’t really want to say ‘yes’ to is a part of self-care.